-Planning a trip to Croatia and wondering if Uber is an option for getting around?
-Good news—Uber is indeed available in Croatia, but it’s not in every city.
-Keep reading to find out if it operates in the locations you’re headed to.
+But before you stop reading, Uber is not available in every city in Croatia.
+Keep scrolling to find out if it operates in the locations you’re headed to.

-In this blog post, I’ll provide you with everything you need to know about Uber in Croatia: where it’s available, where it’s not, and some additional tips based on my own experiences.
+In this blog post, I’ll share everything you need to know about Uber in Croatia including where it’s available, where it’s not, and some additional tips based on my own experiences.

 Is There Uber in Croatia?